 In today’s blog post, I will talk about who makes a good witness for your personal injury case.
 Hopefully, you’ve had a chance to check out some of our previous blog posts introducing the types of witnesses in a personal injury case.
 In this video, I want to share some of the things injury lawyers look for in a witness.

-Read blog post: Types of witnesses in a personal injury case
+Read the blog post: Types of witnesses in a personal injury case

 If you’ve ever watched TV shows about the law, you probably think about witnesses in a courtroom, answering questions from lawyers in front of a judge and jury.
 But the fact is, working with witnesses usually begins with detective work.
 Our first step is identifying who can even serve as a witness in the first place.